-Henry’s eagerly awaited fourth album is scheduled to be released in fall 2020.
-At That Hour is the world premiere recording of Henry’s compositions for solo voice.
-It also marks the beginning of his association with AVIE Records, the UK-based independent classical music label.
-It was recorded over three days at Sono Luminus studios in rural Boyce, Virginia, with Danielle and bass-baritone Kerry Wilkerson and produced by Grammy-winning producer Erica Brenner.
+Henry’s latest album is At That Hour: Art Songs by Henry Dehlinger.
+Released on October 16, 2020, it is the world premiere recording of his compositions for solo voice and marks the beginning of his association with AVIE Records, the UK-based independent classical music label.
+It was recorded over three days at Sono Luminus studios in rural Boyce, Virginia, with soprano Danielle Talamantes and bass-baritone Kerry Wilkerson and produced by Grammy winner Erica Brenner.
 Danielle and Kerry both light up the stage not only as individual performers but as a husband-and-wife duo.
 That alone would make this album special.
 What makes it unique is that all seventeen tracks in this recital were composed especially for their voices.

 Born and raised in San Francisco, Henry grew up studying piano and voice.
 His mentors were piano virtuoso Thomas LaRatta and choral conductor William "Doc" Ballard, artistic director of the San Francisco Boys Chorus, both of whom Henry credits for his early success as a musician.
 He earned a reputation as a prodigious talent, singing with the San Francisco Opera and performing with major orchestras under conductors such as Riccardo Chailly and Edo de Waart.
 He later graduated from Santa Clara University where he studied piano with Hans Boepple.
-During his recital career, ConcertoNet.com lauded him as “an experienced and versatile soloist.”
+As a concert pianist, Henry was lauded by ConcertoNet.com as “an experienced and versatile soloist.”
 MusicWeb International praised his "delicious piano playing," and Audiophile Audition, his "adroit and sparkling" performances.

 Henry is a voting member of The Recording Academy, organizer of the Grammy Awards, and ASCAP (American Society of Composers, Authors and Publishers).
-He and his wife Lauren and their Shetland Sheepdogs, Spy and Summer, divide their time between their home in Northern Virginia, just outside Washington, DC, and California.
-The official Henry Dehlinger website is www.HenryDehlinger.com.
+Henry, his wife Lauren, and their Shetland Sheepdogs, Spy and Summer, divide their time between their home in Northern Virginia, just outside Washington, DC, and Northern California.
+The official Henry Dehlinger website is: www.HenryDehlinger.com.